PodsLink/podslink-help/source/func/find_device.md

 ---

 #### Function Introduction
-For member users to provide auxiliary search headset function
+For member users to provide auxiliary search earbuds function
-- The app records the geo-location of the last headset connection (the app needs to be running in the background) to help you locate the approximate range of the headset;
+- The app records the geo-location of the last earbud connection (the app needs to be running in the background) to help you locate the approximate range of the earbuds;
 - If headphones are nearby, try connecting them and playing a sound to help locate them;
-- If you only lose one earphone, try to close the left/right channel to help confirm;
+- If you only lose one earbud, try to close the left/right channel to help confirm;
-- If none of the above helps you, try the attached headset device.
+- If none of the above helps you, try the attached earbud device.

 #### Screenshot effect
 <img src="find_device/img.png" width="70%" alt="">